 Hello there!
 I'm Ali Burchell, the founder, and educator behind The Virtual Classroom.
 I'm a certified reading specialist, instructional coach, and published author with more than 14 years of teaching experience.
 Teaching is my PASSION!!

 I started The Virtual Classroom driven by the current reading and math proficiency statistics and the pandemic.
 According to the 2022 NAEP Report Card, 67% of 4th graders are below or well below in literacy and 64% of 4th graders are below or well below in mathematics.
 I knew that I wanted to create a positive impact on the world by using my expertise and experience to guide educators in their science of reading journey, enlightening parents on the advantages of structured literacy, promoting the implementation of best practices in schools, and delivering high-quality instruction to students.

 The newest addition, Perry County Homeschool Hybrid Program, was born after discovering a need within my local community for non-traditional schooling opportunities.

 I live in Millerstown, Pennsylvania with my husband, two daughters, and two Yorkies.
-I am a proud ADHD, dyslexia, and homeschool mom.
+I am a proud ASD, ADHD, dyslexia, and homeschool mom.
 The beach is my happy place.
 However, I also love the mountains and enjoy backpacking and being on a lake by boat or jet ski.